thebillkidy/Blog/_posts/AI/RL/2018-11-14-facebook-horizon.md

 * Ability to Handle Large Datasets Efficiently
 * Ability to Preprocess Data Automatically & Efficiently
-* Competitive Algorithimic Performance
+* Competitive Algorithmic Performance
 * Algorithm Performance Estimates before Launch
 * Flexible Model Serving in Production
 * Platform Reliability

 Which sounds awesome to me, so let's get started by how we are able to utilize this platform, whereafter we can do a more deep-dive in how it works.

-> For some of the terminilogy used in Reinforcement Learning, feel free to check my [previous blog post](/rl-overview-terminology) about it.
+> For some of the terminology used in Reinforcement Learning, feel free to check my [previous blog post](/rl-overview-terminology) about it.

 ### Getting Started